 The St. Cloud medical marijuana dispensary allows OMC-registered patients aged 18 or older to enter its premises.
 However, such persons are prohibited from purchasing dried cannabis flowers.

-The Minnesota Department of Health through the Office of Medical Cannabis (OMC) serves as the statewide cannabis regulator for St. Cloud and other Minnesota cities.
-Residents may contact the OMC via the contact information listed on its website.
+The Minnesota Department of Health through the Division of Medical Cannabis serves as the statewide medical cannabis regulator for St. Cloud and other Minnesota cities.
+Residents may contact the DMC via the contact information listed on its website.

 The St. Cloud Police Department receives all reports regarding illegal cannabis activities in the city.
 However, residents may still report to the OMC via email.